Do expats from Ohio still need to pay state taxes?

 Definition: This status applies to individuals who move to or from Ohio during the tax year.
 It covers those who change their permanent home from Ohio to another location or vice versa.

-Tax Implications: Part-Year Residents are taxed on all income received while they were Ohio residents and only on Ohio-source income received during the portion of the year they were nonresidents.
+Tax Implications: Part-Year Residents are taxed on all income received while they were Ohio residents and on Ohio-source income received only during the portion of the year they were nonresidents.

 What constitutes Ohio-sourced income?